jimbleslilley/bootcamp-project-2/README.md

 * The date ranges of both datasets not being mutual.
 * A vaccine not being present on both sources of data.

-We apprecaite that this drops a lot of data, however, we are only dropping data which would not be used in the analysis we anticipate our data to be used for.
+We appreciate that this drops a lot of data, however, we are only dropping data which would not be used in the analysis we anticipate our data to be used for.

 Ultimately, we are still left with over a year's worth of data for multiple vaccine manufacturers and feel this is sufficient.
-We could consider not dropping this data in future and leaving it to the analyist to make that decision - if they for example wanted to see vaccines produced in a country which weren't neccessarily tracked by stocks.
+We could consider not dropping this data in future and leaving it to the analyst to make that decision - if they for example wanted to see vaccines produced in a country which weren't necessarily tracked by stocks.
-As this may have had an effect on the stocks of one of our vaccine manufacturers we do have recorded stock data for.
+As this may have had an effect on the stocks of one of our vaccines manufacturers, we do have recorded stock data for.
-For example, if both manufacturers were competing for a location, their stock prices may be effected by the other.
+For example, if both manufacturers were competing for a location, their stock prices may be affected by the other.

 Now that we have finished our transformation, we could now begin loading this data into SQL.

-## Load
+## <a id="Load-header"></a>Data Loading

-‘pgAdmin 4’ was used to create a postgreSQL table that included the headers (table names) from the dataframe.
+‘pgAdmin 4’ was used to create a PostgreSQL table that included the headers (table names) from the dataframe.

 ![SQLtable.png](Readme_Images/SQLtable.png)